NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 using in scientific scripts and python notebooks.
 Meanwhile we are concentrating on support via the command line.

-See :doc:`getting_started` and :doc:`location` to understand how to get going and work with different storage locations.
+See :doc:`getting_started` to understand how to get going and work with remote posix storage locations.

 See :doc:`Examples/index` for some worked examples describing how to ingest some data into your database, add information about that